top of page

 1. Introduction

-This chapter presents four strategies for analyzing screen media.
-First, collaborate with other writers, approaching writing as a critical conversation between you and your writing partners.
-Second, frame your analysis, using different frames to define the scope of your work and the critical methodologies it deploys.
-Third, curate media objects into sets or series that facilitate comparisons and provoke questions.
-Finally, follow the critical conversations that your work enters, soliciting and engaging feedback and seeking out new work that other scholars and artists produce.
+This chapter presents three practices for writing about screen media.
+First, frame your analysis, defining the scope of your work and the critical methods it deploys.
+Second, curate media objects into sets or series that facilitate comparisons and provoke questions.
+Finally, collaborate with other writers, approaching writing as a conversation among colleagues.

-This chapter explores the construction of critical arguments across writing formats and platforms.
-The first section focuses on drafting thesis statements and developing digital arguments in video essays and other digital formats.
-The subsequent sections – on free writing, outlines, introductions, evidence, and conclusions – review the phases of the writing process and the key components of a writing project.
-This chapter presents writing guidelines that may apply to a range of writing formats, explaining the ways that traditional writing practices such as writing outlines may be applied to video essays, podcasts, and other projects.
+This chapter explores ways to develop critical arguments across writing formats and platforms.
+The first section focuses on drafting thesis statements and developing digital arguments in video essays and other formats.
+The subsequent sections – on free writing, outlines, evidence, introductions, and conclusions – review the phases of the writing process and the key components of a writing project.
+This chapter presents writing guidelines that apply to a range of writing formats, explaining the ways that traditional writing practices such as writing outlines may be applied to video essays, podcasts, and other projects.

 Olivia Khoo